The 14th Annual Gary International Black Film Festival

 7PM “LUTHER: NEVER TOO MUCH” Directed by Dawn Porter

-“LUTHER: NEVER TOO MUCH” the documentary film, chronicles the story of the vocal virtuoso Luther Vandross.
-Using a wealth of rarely seen archives, Luther tells his own story with assistance from his closest friends and musical collaborators including Mariah Carey, Dionne Warwick, Valerie Simpson and Roberta Flack.
-The film relives the many stunning moments of Vandross’ Grammy® award-winning musical career, while exploring his personal life, health struggles, and a lifelong battle to earn the respect his music deserved.
+“LUTHER: NEVER TOO MUCH” is the documentary film that chronicles the story of the vocal virtuoso Luther Vandross.
+Using a wealth of rarely-seen archives, Luther tells his own story with assistance from his closest friends and musical collaborators, including Mariah Carey, Dionne Warwick, Valerie Simpson, and Roberta Flack.
+The film relives the many stunning moments of Vandross’ Grammy® award-winning musical career while exploring his personal life, health struggles, and a lifelong battle to earn the respect his music deserved.
 Followed by a Steppers Set with Step Master Tony Grown Folk.

 Sunday, October 13 @ 2 pm IUN Arts and Sciences Building